foo123/Contemplate/README.md

 **see also:**

+* [HtmlWidget](https://github.com/foo123/HtmlWidget) html widgets used as (template) plugins and/or standalone for PHP, Node/JS, Python (can be used as plugins for Contemplate engine as well)
 * [Tao](https://github.com/foo123/Tao.js) A simple, tiny, isomorphic, precise and fast template engine for handling both string and live dom based templates
 * [ModelView](https://github.com/foo123/modelview.js) a light-weight and flexible MVVM framework for JavaScript/HTML5
 * [ModelView MVC jQueryUI Widgets](https://github.com/foo123/modelview-widgets) plug-n-play, state-full, full-MVC widgets for jQueryUI using modelview.js (e.g calendars, datepickers, colorpickers, tables/grids, etc..) (in progress)